ringcentral/aclu/ui/THOUGHTS.md

 Maybe I'll initially support lists within lists and lists within table cells.
 Time will tell.

-### 2022-05-17
+### 2022-05-17 - Goodbye dataclasses, Hello `__repr__`

 The 11th seems so long ago, and so much has changed.
 I started off with the simple plan of bailing out on Dataclasses in favor of standard Python classes.
-I found I needed to implement the __init__ myself if I want to hide the tags from the higher level classes.
-If I'm going to implement __init__, why use Dataclasses?
+I found I needed to implement the `__init__` myself if I want to hide the tags from the higher level classes.
+If I'm going to implement `__init__`, why use Dataclasses?

 As I was removing Dataclasses and running in the REPL to unit test the changes, I realized how nice it would be if I could simply type the name of the object just created and it would give me the HTML output.
-Ha, okay, I'll put that in the __repr__.
+Ha, okay, I'll put that in the `__repr__`.
 Now I really don't need Dataclasses.

-Now I have __repr__ in the BaseElement that works quite well for generating HTML for derived classes.
-There are a few places I have needed to override __repr__ but in general, this is working very well.
+Now I have `__repr__` in the BaseElement that works quite well for generating HTML for derived classes.
+There are a few places I have needed to override `__repr__` but in general, this is working very well.

 So, what about jinja?

 As I think more about this, and read more about HTML, I realize I could generate HTML documents entirely from these Python classes.
-By using __repr__, so each object can generate its own HTML, the objects are very composeable.
-That is, I can easily have a <li> with an Anchor object as its contents.
+By using `__repr__`, so each object can generate its own HTML, the objects are very composeable.
+That is, I can easily have a `<li>` with an Anchor object as its contents.
 As the ListItem object is generating its HTML, it has the contents object generate its own HTML.
-Now I have an <li> element with an <a> as its content and it feels like I got most of that for free.
-In fact, <li> can have a <ul> and we easily get lists within lists.
+Now I have an `<li>` element with an `<a>` as its content and it feels like I got most of that for free.
+In fact, `<li>` can have a `<ul>` and we easily get lists within lists.

 As I looked at the template, most notably the jinja macros, I realize I don't need the macros.
 And, at least the way I had initially developed them, it would be much more difficult to have elements within elements.